 Full of things we don’t need any longer

 Our hearts are like that old trunk.
-They are often full of things we don’t need anymore.
-Broken pieces of life clutter the spaces of our hearts.
-When we allow our hearts to get cluttered with brokenness, we will likely end up hurt and bruised, as many of use are today.
+They are often full of things we don’t need anymore, and broken pieces of life clutter their spaces.
+When we allow our hearts to become cluttered with brokenness, we will likely end up hurt and bruised, as many of us are today.

 “A bruised reed He will not break, And smoking flax He will not quench…”